Libya: Ottoman Tripolitania: 1556–1911

 Lacking direction from the Ottoman government, Tripoli lapsed into a period of military anarchy during which coup followed coup and few deys survived in office more than a year.
 One such coup was led by Turkish officer Ahmed Karamanli.
 The Karamanlis ruled from 1711 until 1835 mainly in Tripolitania, and had influence in Cyrenaica and Fezzan as well by the mid-18th century.
 Ahmed's successors proved to be less capable than himself, however, the region's delicate balance of power allowed the Karamanli.
 The 1793–95 Tripolitanian civil war occurred in those years.
 In 1793, Turkish officer Ali Pasha deposed Hamet Karamanli and briefly restored Tripolitania to Ottoman rule.
 Hamet's brother Yusuf (r.
 1795–1832) re-established Tripolitania's independence.
+In 1816, Yusuf ordered the massacre of the al-Jawazi tribe.

 In the early 19th century war broke out between the United States and Tripolitania, and a series of battles ensued in what came to be known as the First Barbary War and the Second Barbary War.
 By 1819, the various treaties of the Napoleonic Wars had forced the Barbary states to give up piracy almost entirely, and Tripolitania's economy began to crumble.
 As Yusuf weakened, factions sprung up around his three sons.
 Civil war soon resulted.

 Ottoman Sultan Mahmud II sent in troops ostensibly to restore order, marking the end of both the Karamanli dynasty and an independent Tripolitania.
 Order was not recovered easily, and the revolt of the Libyan under Abd-El-Gelil and Gûma ben Khalifa lasted until the death of the latter in 1858.
 The second period of direct Ottoman rule saw administrative changes, and greater order in the governance of the three provinces of Libya.
 Ottoman rule finally reasserted to Fezzan between 1850 and 1875 for earning income from Saharan commerce.